NirmitSawant/Covid19_Tracker/README.md

 - FAQs, Indian Donation Links and MythBusters.(WHO approved)
 - (8/10/2020) Preventions with GIFs. (*_Big Up to @yashraut362 for adding this._*)
 - Search Bar Implementation for ease of finding.(NEW Update2)
+- (28/12/2020) New Creator Images and Cleansing of code.

 ## Screenshots:
    ## HomePage